cncf/devstats-k8s-lf/README.md

 - Run `PROJ=...
 PROJDB=...
 PROJREPO=...
 INIT=1 ./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-provision.yaml` to do an initial Kubernetes deployment (bootstraps logs database, users and deploys first project).
 You can use `ONLYINIT=1` to test bootstraping logs database and users only - that will skip actual first project provision.
 - Run `PROJ=...
 PROJDB=...
 PROJREPO=... ./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-provision.yaml` to deploy any next project.
 - Run `ONLY=projname CRON='8 * * * *' ./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-hourly-sync.yaml` to create a hourly sync of `projname` at every hour and 8 minutes.
+- Run `PROJ=...
+PROJDB=...
+ICON=...
+ORGNAME=... ./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-grafana.yaml` to create a Grafana UI pod for a given project.
+- Run `PROJ=... ./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-service.yaml` to expose Grafana via LoadBalancer service.
 - To provision all projects do: `./kubernetes/provision_them_all.sh`, then wait for all `devstats-provision-...` pods to finish.
 This can take a *LOT* of time.
 - To setup hourly sync for all currently defined project just run: `./kubernetes/cron_them_all.sh`.
+Do it after all initial provisioning is finished (not needed but recommended, otherwise cronjobs will wait).
-Do it after all initial provisioning is finished.
+- To create all Grafanas use: `./kubernetes/grafanas_for_all.sh`.
+Do it after all initial provisioning is finished (not needed but recommended, otherwise Grafanas will access not fully provisioned databases and some dashboards may not work) until ready).
+- To create LoadBalancer services for all Grafanas use: `./kubernetes/services_for_all.sh`.
+Do it after grafanas are created, otherwise services will point to voids.
 - To cleanup completed pod, use: `./kubernetes/cleanup_completed_pods.sh`.
 - To delete all DevStats cron jobs run: `./kubernetes/delete_devstats_cron_jobs.sh`.

+# Helm

 - To delete and recreate cron jobs run: `./kubernetes/recreate_cron_jobs.sh`.
 This uses Helm chart `github.com/cncf/devstats-helm-lf`.
+- Many other examples described in `github.com/cncf/devstats-helm-lf`.

 # New projects